 Q: Do I have to take the GRE?

-A: No, The University of South Dakota Physician Assistant Studies Program does not require the GRE at this time.
+A: No, we do not require the GRE at this time.

 Q: I don't have the prerequisite courses completed yet.
 Can I still apply?

 A: As long as you have a plan to complete the prerequisite courses by June 1 of the year you would officially enter the program if you were accepted, you are eligible to apply right away.
-We do however strongly recommend that you have no more than 3 prerequisite courses outstanding at the time of application due to the large number of applications we receive.
-Due to the rigor of the Program, candidates are not permitted to complete prerequisites after matriculation into the PA Program.
+We do, however, strongly recommend that you have no more than three prerequisite courses outstanding at the time of application due to the large number of applications we receive.
+Due to the rigor of the program, you are not permitted to complete prerequisites after enrolling in the PA program.

 Q: Why is it recommended that prerequisite courses be taken within the last ten years?

 A: The fields of science are rapidly changing on a regular basis.
-The PA Program believes that students should have a relatively current knowledge base in the sciences which will provide a solid foundation for the clinical science instruction provided in the PA curriculum.
+We believe students should have a relatively current knowledge base in the sciences which will provide a solid foundation for the clinical science instruction provided in the PA curriculum.
 The most competitive applicants have completed the prerequisite courses within the past 10 years.